COMPANY Wintershall Norge

 Guy's BG career took him to many parts of the world, including stints in south east Asia, the UK and Norway.
 In 2004 he became the exploration manager for BG in Norway.
 He took the same job in Wintershall Norge in January 2010.

-Alv has broad oil and gas industry experience from his career at Statoil and Amoco Norway Oil Company, where he held various leading positions within business development, negotiations, field development, gas supply and infrastructure, gas marketing and Process Control Systems.
-At Statoil he was VP marketing for Germany and the Netherlands giving him a thorough knowledge of the German gas market.
+Alv has broad oil and gas industry experience from his career at Equinor and Amoco Norway Oil Company, where he held various leading positions within business development, negotiations, field development, gas supply and infrastructure, gas marketing and Process Control Systems.
+At Equinor he was VP marketing for Germany and the Netherlands giving him a thorough knowledge of the German gas market.
 His most recent position, before joining Wintershall in October 2012, was as Offshore Installation Manager at the Kristin field (close to Wintershalls Maria field in the Norwegian Sea).

 Before choosing oil and gas, Alv was a director at Telenor Nett, participating in the digitising of Norway and helping to transform Telenor from a monopoly to a listed company on the Norwegian Stock Exchange.
 He also established a telecom company in Stavanger which he and his partners later sold to Alcatel Telecom.